 While out walking one morning, I came across an Inuit fisherman.
-He was rolling out a large fishing net known as “gillnet fishing.”
+He was rolling out a gillnet.
 These expansive nets are hung vertically in the water, capturing fish by their gills as they swim through the mesh.
 Regrettably, I didn’t see this method in action.

 On day five, it was time to say goodbye to Tiniteqilaaq and head towards our next destination, the village of Kuummiit.

 On arrival in Kuummiit harbor, the captain docked at the bottom of the ramp.
 After we had all exited the boat, we formed a human chain to pass our luggage and essential supplies for our stay from the boat to the shore.
 It was called teamwork, and we all did it well!

 With our belongings in hand, we made our way to our next lodging—eager to see what awaited us.
 The accommodations resembled those in the previous villages, emphasizing simplicity.
 In total, there were thirteen of us, divided into two homes.
 I was in the larger house, complete with a kitchen.
 Alex and I shared one bedroom, while the German family occupied the other two.
 The remainder of our group was in a very tiny place next door.

 Upon entering our bedroom, Alex and I were greeted by a cluttered sight, with belongings scattered everywhere, including large garbage bags filled with used clothing and linens covering the beds where we were to sleep.